Annual Leadership Summit for Kindergarten and Grade 3, 6 and 8 Students

-John F Kennedy said, “Leadership and Learning are indispensable to each other.”
+John F Kennedy said, “Leadership and learning are indispensable to each other.”
 At Inly, we take this sentiment seriously.
 For the past 10 years, we have run a Leadership Summit on the day before school opens, with the young leaders in our community: members of Kindergarten, Grade 3, Grade 6, and Grade 8 classes.
 These are the students at the top of their three-year multi-age classrooms.

+And which are the most important ones in school community?
 Here are some of the qualities that our older students discussed:

 - Being a good role model

 - Working hard

 - Strong public speaking skills